 Visit Colorblends Spring Garden in Bridgeport!
 Spring explodes in flowers as 40,000 snowdrops, crocus, daffodils, tulips, alliums and other bulbs bloom in sequence at the Colorblends House & Spring Garden at 893 Clinton Avenue in Bridgeport.
 The public is welcome to visit the garden from early-April through mid-May.
 Street parking is plentiful.
 To learn what’s blooming, visitors can follow garden updates on facebook.com/colorblendshouseandspringgarden.
 All bulb flowers and blends in the garden are labeled.
 Design ideas abound.
 During the six-week bloom season, visitors are also welcome to tour Colorblends House where a pop-up art gallery showcases the work of invited local artists and artisans.
 There is no admission fee to enjoy the garden.
 A donation of $3 ($10 for four or more) is requested to visit the house and art gallery.
 Visit gardennewsbreak.com for details.

-Thurs., April 6, noon – West Hartford Garden Club presents Bill Cusano, owner of De Vars-Phillips Florist and Antiques who will create five Spring floral arrangements that will be raffled off at the end of the demonstration.
+Thurs., May 4, noon – West Hartford Garden Club presents Sarah Bailey, Master Gardener Coordinator at the University of Connecticut.
+Sarah will discuss how to create a balanced ecosystem in your backyard or at your business to reduce your ecological footprint and enrich our planet.
 Meet at St. John’s Episcopal Church, 679 Farmington Ave., West Hartford.
 Fee: Guest donation: $10 for light lunch and speaker.
 Reservations required.
 Call (860) 561-0724 or visit www.westhartfordgardenclub.org for more info.